Refinancing Your Mortgage vs. Selling Your Home in 2026

 Lowering your monthly payment

-The second way is by extending the loan term.
+Another way you can lower monthly payments is by extending the loan term.
 If your original mortgage was a 30-year loan, for example, and 10 years in, you decide to refinance to another 30-year loan, you’ll be paying the mortgage on that house for a total of 40 years.

 However, the balance remaining after 10 years of paying will now be spread across 30 more years, significantly reducing your monthly payments.
 Note, though, that you’ll be paying interest for an additional 10 years, increasing your overall cost.